 If you have found yourself in a position that requires a Petition Creditor's Bond on your behalf, or are being forced into bankruptcy by a creditor, here is what you need to know in regards to how these Court Bonds may impact you or your property.

 Petitioning Creditors Bond: What You Need To Know

 Any situation that involves large amounts of money or personal property can make for a sticky situation in court, which is why certain Court Bonds are put in place to protect participating parties.

-Petitioning Creditors bonds are not used to protect the individual securing them, but to protect the debtors that are being questioned for any non-compensation accusations from a creditor.
+Petitioning Creditors bonds are not used to protect the individual who is securing them but to protect the debtors that are being questioned for any non-compensation accusations from a creditor.

 If a creditor forces a debtor into bankruptcy, any court-appointed receiver who is put in place to secure the belongings of a debtor will be required to obtain a Petitioning Creditors Bond.

-These bonds will protect the debtor from any costs, damages, or legal fees that are accrued in the event that the petitioner withdraws the petition, or if a court dismisses the case.
+These bonds will protect the debtor from any costs, damages, or legal fees that are accrued if the petitioner withdraws the petition, or if a court dismisses the case.

 Petitioning Creditor Bond: A Closer Look

 Mary M. is a single mother who lives in a two-story home in Los Angeles that her former husband Rob purchased.